jonnymatts/JZONbie/README.md

-Other functions of JZONbie are accessed by changing the value of the request's `zombie` header. the table below shows each of the JZONbie functions available.
+Other functions of JZONbie are accessed by changing the value of the request's `zombie` header.
+The table below shows each of the JZONbie functions available.

 | Zombie Header Value  | JZONbie Function |
 | ------------- | ------------- |